nikolainobadi/DBMultiverse/README.md

 ![Platform](https://img.shields.io/badge/platform-iOS%2017%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-lightgray)

-Multiverse Reader is an iOS application designed to enhance the experience of reading and managing the DB Multiverse webcomic.
-The app integrates several modules, each providing specific functionality to ensure a seamless and enjoyable user experience.
+Multiverse Reader is an iOS application focused on delivering a high‑quality reading experience for the DB Multiverse webcomic.
+Beyond being a fan project, this repository serves as a reference implementation of a modular, testable SwiftUI architecture applied to a real‑world app.

 ## TestFlight
 If you just want access to the app, it has been approved for beta testing through TestFlight (Apple's own beta testing app).

 [Install Multiverse Reader with TestFlight](https://testflight.apple.com/join/8B21HpTS)

 If you don't have TestFlight installed on your device, the link should first prompt you to install TestFlight, then you should be able to install Multiverse Reader.

 ## Table of Contents